On the Equilibrium of Planes: Legacy

 Archimedes' mechanical works, including On the Equilibrium of Planes, were known but little read in antiquity.
-Both Hero and Pappus quote Archimedes extensively in their work on mechanics, mostly in their discussions regarding the centre of gravity and mechanical advantage.
-A few Roman authors, such as Vitruvius, apparently had some knowledge of his work as well.
+Both Hero and Pappus make references to Archimedes in their work on mechanics, mostly in their discussions regarding the centre of gravity and mechanical advantage.
+A few Roman authors, such as Vitruvius, apparently had some knowledge of Archimedes' work as well.

 In the Middle Ages, some Arabic authors were familiar with and extended Archimedes' work on balances and centre of gravity; in the Latin West, however, these ideas were virtually unknown except for a handful of limited cases.
-It is only in the Renaissance that the results found in On the Equilibrium of Planes began to spread widely.
+It is only in the late Renaissance that the results found in On the Equilibrium of Planes began to spread widely.
 Archimedes' mathematical approach to physics, especially, became a model for subsequent scientists such as Guidobaldo del Monte, Bernardino Baldi, Simon Stevin, and Galileo Galilei.